 - The works council has the right of consent on the choice and location of the prevention officer.

 - Every employee must be able to make use of the services of the medical officer.
 This medical officer may speak with the works council, and he/she has gained advisory duties.

 - There are minimum requirements for the host contract with the medical officer.

 - The SZW Inspectorate has gained more freedom for enforcement and monitoring.

 As of 1 July 2018 agreements between health and safety officers and their employers are subject to minimum requirements under the Working Conditions Act (Arbowet).
 This is called the basic contract, in which the rights and duties of the employer, the health and safety officer and company doctor are laid down.
 Employers are, however, at liberty to include extra duties in consultation with their health and safety officers.
 This is called the basic plus contract.
-Failure to meet these basic requirement could result in a fine from the Social Affairs Inspectorate.
+Failure to meet these basic requirement could result in a fine from the Social Affairs and Employment Inspectorate.